atlanmod/mondo-openbim-benchmark/eu.opensourceprojects.mondo.bencharks.openbim/transformations/BIMViews/README.md

 metamodel by (i) copying the full IFC metamodel, (ii) removing the metaclasses that do not appear in the concern.

 2. In a second automated step a Higher-Order Transformation from related work ([ATL2Copier](http://www.eclipse.org/atl/atlTransformations/KM32ATLCopier/KM32ATLCopier.zip)) is used to automatically generate, from the view metamodel a view transformation.
 The resulting view transformation, given a full model conforming to the full IFC metamodel filters out the elements that do not belong to the view.

+The *BIMCopier.atl* transformation contains the rules to copy any given bim model into another.
+While the *IfcWallView.atl* copies only elements belonging to the *IFCWALL-VIEW*.